WebAIM - Web Accessibility In Mind

 • Document title

 After the PDF conversion, some cleanup in Acrobat may still be necessary.
-Decorative images will need to be hidden in older versions PowerPoint (choose "Mark as decorative" in Office 365), table headers will need to be assigned a scope, and tables with multiple levels of headers will require more significant work (which should encourage creating simpler tables when possible).
-But these are the exception—other accessibility information should carry over cleanly.
+Images flagged with "Mark as decorative" in Office 365 will be hidden in the PDF, but this will need to be done manually in older versions of Office.
+Tables with multiple levels of headers require more significant work (which should encourage creating simpler tables when possible).
+But these examples are exceptions—other accessibility information should carry over cleanly.

 Recreate the source document

-If you receive a PDF that is untagged, or where the tag structure is incomplete or incorrect, it is usually best to return to the source document, make the necessary accessibility repairs, and then re-create the PDF.
-If the source document is unavailable, you can use Acrobat to convert a PDF back to a Word, Excel, or PowerPoint file.
-Select File > Export To, then choose your desired format.
+When a PDF is untagged, or has an incomplete or incorrect tag structure, it is often best to return to the source document, make the necessary accessibility repairs, and then re-create the PDF.
+If the source document is unavailable, use Acrobat to convert a PDF back to a Word, PowerPoint, or Excel file to create a new source document.
+Select File > Export To, then choose the desired format.

-When you install a compatible version Acrobat on your computer, Adobe will also install an add-in called PDFMaker that allows you to create a PDF without leaving Word, PowerPoint, or Excel.
-On Windows, this PDF will be identical to the PDF created through Acrobat.
+When you install a compatible version of Acrobat on your computer, Adobe also installs an add-in called PDFMaker that adds a tab labeled "Acrobat" to Word, PowerPoint, and Excel.
+PDFMaker allows you to create a PDF without leaving Office.

-To create a PDF using this feature, select the Acrobat tab, then Create PDF.
+To create a PDF from Office on Windows, select the Acrobat tab, and click Create PDF.

 Note:

-• If you have Acrobat installed (not just the free Acrobat Reader) and do not see this tab, see Adobe's troubleshooting article.
+• If you have Acrobat installed and do not see this tab, see Adobe's troubleshooting article.

 • On Office for Windows, Selecting File > Save as Adobe PDF accomplishes the same thing as using the Acrobat Tab.

-On Mac, the Acrobat tab only works correctly in Word.
-To convert a PowerPoint or Excel file to a tagged PDF, you must open Acrobat and create the PDF there.
-It also requires some setup when using it for the first time in Word.
+On Mac, the Acrobat tab works correctly in Word and PowerPoint.
+To convert an Excel file to a tagged PDF, you must create the PDF in Acrobat.

-Before creating your first PDF, click the Preferences button on the Acrobat tab.
+Before creating your first PDF in Word, some setup is required.
+Click the Preferences button on the Acrobat tab.

 Then, check the Prompt for using Adobe Create PDF cloud service checkbox and click OK.